 What is next

-In a future post, I will continue with functional harmony for the minor key.
+In the next post, I continue with functional harmony for the minor key.

-The reason I take this separate is firstly because this post is getting long as it is 🙂
+The reason I take this separate is that this post is getting long as it is 🙂

 But more important is that the minor key is missing a leading tone as the 7th degree and has a subtonic instead.
 The classic composers really felt the need for a leading tone because minor keys otherwise miss a strong pull back to their Tonic.